tonyStark-Jr/Financial-advice-agent/README.md

 pip install -r requirements.txt

 ```
+	3. ADD your Groq and openbb api keys either in .env file or edit the main.py at line number 28 and 30.
-	3. Run the Streamlit application:
+	4. Run the Streamlit application:
 ```
 streamlit run main.py
 ```

 ## Usage